Most Australian Households Miss These Bill Traps Before Prices Reset in January

 4) Check for usage-related surprises

-Higher summer electricity use or mobile data overages during holidays can create one-off spikes that look like a permanent price rise.
+Higher summer electricity use or holiday data spikes can create one-off increases that look like permanent price rises.

-5) Confirm whether you are still on a contract
+5) Confirm whether you are still under contract

 If a contract is still active, changing providers may involve exit fees.
 Knowing this upfront avoids surprises.